 The 18-sample analysis window of the stability calculations is advanced in time through the period such that each succeeding data set includes the latest frequency sample and drops the earliest one.
+A 15-minute warm-up is allowed at the beginning of the test, after which measurements shall start.

 When a battery replacement is required, two separate tests shall be performed.
 The up-ramp test is from t{start} to point D (see Figure A.1) and the down-ramp test is from point C to t{stop} .
-Before point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at $+55^{\circ}\text{C}$ and is then turned on and allowed a 15 minute warm-up period.
+Before point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at +55°C and is then turned on and allowed a 15 minute warm-up period.

-Figure A.1: Temperature Gradient Test Profile

-Table A.1: Medium-Term Frequency Stability Criteria During Temperature Gradient Test
+Figure A.1: Temperature Gradient Test ProfileTable A.1: Medium-Term Frequency Stability Requirements During Temperature Gradient Test